 Step 3: Invoice created.
-Upon receipt of funds, incorporation process shall commence.
+Upon receipt of funds, the incorporation process shall commence.

 At this point, the Memorandum and Articles of Association and any other associated documents

-that have be drafted are required to be sent to the Registrar in order to qualify as a BVI IBC.
+that have been drafted are required to be sent to the Registrar in order to qualify as a BVI IBC.

 The Memorandum of Association will include the following: